root-systems/handbook/processes/agile.md

 - [ ] We've received all source code
 - [ ] We have access to Staging and Production environments
 - [ ] We have a local development environment set up
-- [ ] We know the deployment process and ideally have deployed a small change
+- [ ] We know the deployment process and ideally have deployed a small change to test/verify it

 ### Checklist before development starts on any type of projects
 Most of these items should be done during [Sprint Planning](http://www.mountaingoatsoftware.com/agile/scrum/sprint-planning-meeting).
 [User stories](http://www.mountaingoatsoftware.com/agile/user-stories) should be created before this meeting and this meeting should be working out the weighting of each ticket and getting team members up to speed with everything.